seoulai/seoulai.github.io/hackathon.md

 ```

 #### algo (algorithm definition)
-It is a function that defines the conditions for tradtion.
+It is a function that defines the conditions for trading.

 ```python
     def algo(